 In May 2019, a ransomware attack on the City of Baltimore took critical services offline.
-The city refused to pay the ransom, but the recovery lasted several weeks and cost \$18.2 million to restore systems back to their original state.
-Beyond the financial burden on taxpayers and the shutdown of services, the city's inhabitants were no longer able to pay water bills, property taxes, or parking fines.
+The city refused to pay the ransom, but the recovery lasted several weeks and cost \$18.2 million to restore systems back to their original state.16 Beyond the financial burden on taxpayers and the shutdown of services, the city's inhabitants were no longer able to pay water bills, property taxes, or parking fines.
 Some residents who could not pay their bills saw their homes go into foreclosure.
-Databases tracking street drugs were knocked offline, people were unable to pay water bills and home sales were delayed.
-The city's 911 dispatch system was knocked offline, and emergency calls made during that time were not recorded.
-The criminals threatened to publicly release data stolen during the attack to exert pressure on city officials to pay, in an early example of the "double extortion" tactic that has since become prevalent.
+Databases tracking street drugs were knocked offline, people were unable to pay water bills and home sales were delayed.17 The city's 911 dispatch system was knocked offline, and emergency calls made during that time were not recorded.
+The criminals threatened to publicly release data stolen during the attack to exert pressure on city officials to pay, in an early example of the "double extortion" tactic that has since become prevalent.18 alone.
+Reported ransomware payments do not cover the costs associated with service downtime and recovery.
+Total remediation costs are typically several times a ransom payment and are often large enough to cripple many small businesses.
+In addition, money that flows to the criminal networks creates second- and third-order economic effects, since those revenues go on to fund other types of crime.